egyjs/dbml-to-laravel/README.md

 ## **❓ Support**

 For questions, bug reports, or feature requests, please open an issue on the [GitHub Issues page](https://github.com/egyjs/dbml-to-laravel/issues).
 We'll do our best to respond promptly.

+---

+🎉 _This package was featured by [Laravel News](https://laravel-news.com/dbml-to-laravel).
+If you find it useful, give it a ⭐ on GitHub and share it with your Laravel team!_

 ## **📄 License**